kishore-rajkumar/concurrency-practice-projects/concurrency-dataengine/README.md

 - User guide explaining how to integrate and utilize the engine in different applications.
 - Test reports including unit tests, integration tests, and performance benchmarks.
 - Presentation slides summarizing the project architecture, implementation details, and performance analysis.

+**Project Outcome**
+By completing this project, you'll gain a deep understanding of concurrency principles, parallel processing techniques, and practical skills in developing high-performance software systems for data-intensive applications.